hyperledger/bevel/docs/source/guides/networkyaml-quorum.md

 <a name="env"></a>
 env
 : `env` section contains the environment type and additional (other than 443) Ambassador port configuration.
-Vaule for proxy field under this section can be 'ambassador' or 'haproxy'
+Value for proxy field under this section can be 'ambassador' or 'haproxy'

 The snippet of the `env` section with example value is below